starnight/NASA2018HKT/README.md

 ![EOSDIS Worldview](https://images-2018.spaceappschallenge.org/stream-images/DLQFkLRZWGqWFcoyX3z880bRuPg=/5955/width-800/)
 We even downloaded the images in the same area but on different dates with [cURL](https://curl.haxx.se/) in batches.

-## Image Processing for Finding Ice (with OpenCV, Matplotlib and NumPy)
+## Image Processing for Finding Ice (with OpenCV, Matplotlib, NumPy and Python3)

+Install the required tools first.
+Arch Linux for example: pacman -S opencv python-numpy python-matplotlib

 Photographers always check the histogram after they take the pictures.
 The histogram shows the brightness distribution of the picture.
 Photographers can adjust the exposure to get proper brightness distribution.

 This the original image from NASA EOSDIS Worldview